Alice in Chains: 1990–1992: Facelift and Sap

 Alice in Chains soon became a top priority of the label, which released the band's first official recording in July 1990, a promotional EP called We Die Young.
 The EP's lead single, "We Die Young", became a hit on metal radio.
 After its success, the label rushed Alice in Chains' debut album into production with producer Dave Jerden.
 Cantrell stated the album was intended to have a "moody aura" that was a "direct result of the brooding atmosphere and feel of Seattle."

-The resulting album, Facelift, was released on August 21, 1990, peaking at number 42 in the summer of 1991 on the Billboard 200 chart.
+The resulting album, Facelift, was released on August 21, 1990, peaking at number 42 in mid-1991 on the Billboard 200 chart.
 Facelift was not an instant success, selling under 40,000 copies in the first six months of release, until MTV added "Man in the Box" to regular daytime rotation.
 The single hit number 18 on the Mainstream rock charts, with the album's follow up single, "Sea of Sorrow", reaching number 27, and in six weeks Facelift sold 400,000 copies in the US.
 The album was a critical success, with Steve Huey of AllMusic citing Facelift as "one of the most important records in establishing an audience for grunge and alternative rock among hard rock and heavy metal listeners."
 Sammy Hagar claimed he invited the band to tour with Van Halen after he saw the music video for "Man In The Box" on MTV.

 Guitarist and founder Jerry Cantrell, along with Staley, is credited with creating the band's sound.

-Facelift was certified gold by the Recording Industry Association of America (RIAA) for selling a half-million copies on September 11, 1991, becoming the first album from Seattle's Grunge movement to be certified gold.
+Facelift was certified gold by the Recording Industry Association of America (RIAA) for selling 500,000 copies on September 11, 1991, becoming the first album from Seattle's grunge movement to be certified gold.
 The band continued to hone its audience, opening for such artists as Iggy Pop, Van Halen, Poison, and Extreme.
-Facelift has since been certified triple-platinum by the RIAA, for shipments of three million copies in the United States.
+Facelift has since been certified triple-platinum by the RIAA, for shipments of 3,000,000 copies in the US.